 My research focuses how youth of color read, de-code, examine, and resist racial inequities and opportunity gaps in their schools and communities.
 My research explores the role that social, community, cultural, and resistance capital plays in the lives of youth and their families and how these factors influences the their experiences in education, participation in civic engagement and limits their access to opportunities or social mobility.

-Doctoral Candidate in Human Ecology, University of Wisconsin, Madison, expected 2017
+Ph.D. in Human Ecology, Civil Society and Community Research, University of Wisconsin, Madison, May 2017

 Master of Divinity, Princeton Theological Seminary, Princeton, New Jersey, May 2007